blobfish974/footballBot/README.md

 - the current top 10 scorers
 - the best scorer

+On a given team:
-And on a given team the part of the squad wanted which could be:
+- a part of the squad composition which could be:
     - goalkeepers
     - defenders
     - midfielders
     - attackers
     - coaches
     - all squad
+- general informations on a club

 ### Chatbot coverage